CDRT/mk_docs/docs/ref/bios/settings/thinkstation/security.md

 The system management password (SMP) protects the system information stored in UEFI BIOS like a supervisor password, but it has lower authority by default.

+!!! info ""
-?> The system management password can be set through the UEFI BIOS menu or through Windows Management Instrumentation (WMI) with the Lenovo client-management interface.
+    The system management password can be set through the UEFI BIOS menu or through Windows Management Instrumentation (WMI) with the Lenovo client-management interface.
 You can enable the system management password to have the same authority as the supervisor password to control security-related features.

 View only.